alwynvanwyk/army-of-agents/README.md

 2. Analyse the requirements to generate a high-level process flow Mermaid diagram.
 3. Design the architecture.
 4. Generate a technical specification.
 5. Follow a stage gate process.
+This means to break things up in smaller tasks.